The ‘AMP Up Your Digital Marketing’ Podcast Presents:

 Andrew: Yeah.
 I mean, like, it depends on how you look at it, I guess, but, yeah, I guess that's where we're getting to.
 We're trying to work out how it actually works and what actually makes these things happen, what are the actual behaviors that people are undertaking on social media that you need to take into account when you're planning out an approach?

 And again, a lot of marketers look at these things from a traditional advertising perspective and they come to social platforms and try to push their messaging as they always have been in other mediums.
-And it's just trying to rethink that and make sure that you consider that it's a social media, like, that social term is actually really important.
-Interaction and engagement is important.
+And it's just trying to rethink that and make sure that you consider that it's social media, like, that social term is actually really important.
+Interaction and engagement are important.
 And understanding how people actually use the platforms is how you should be angling your messaging.

 Glenn: Well, what I thought was really powerful about this is sometimes there's an expectation that people are just going to do this on their own.
 And if the people who have the toolsets and the understanding about how to do this, aren't doing it, why would there be an expectation that the rest of the employee base would be doing it on their own?
 So, that's really what I thought was fascinating about the results of this.
 Did you want to walk through some of this, you know, from a marketer’s perspective, what do they typically do from a personal point-of-view?